llinkz/directTDoA/README.md

 `cd directTDoA`

-`./setup.sh` (this script will install python modules & compile the necessary .oct file)
+`./setup.sh` (this script will install python modules, compile the necessary .oct file and apply the patch to bypass the .png file creation)

 `python2 directTDoA.py`